 Q. How can I assign an exterior wall to Adiabatic?

-A. Exterior walls can be defined as Adiabatic via the Interior Wall check box.
-Setting this to true will model the wall as adiabatic, no sun exposure, and no wind exposure
+A. Exterior walls can be defined as Adiabatic by changing the selection drop down to Interior Wall.
+Interior Walls with external adjacency will be treated as adiabatic, no sun exposure, and no wind exposure

 Q. How can I separate rooms without a wall and assembly?